Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 .. note::

-    To enable fp8 inference with HPUDeepSpeedStrategy, use HPUDeepSpeedPrecisionPlugin, :class:`~lightning_habana.pytorch.plugins.deepspeed_precision.HPUDeepSpeedPrecisionPlugin` instead of HPUPrecisionPlugin, while keeping all other steps the same.
+    To enable fp8 inference with HPUDeepSpeedStrategy, use HPUDeepSpeedPrecisionPlugin, instead of HPUPrecisionPlugin, while keeping all other steps the same.

 **Limitations**